As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 Joel has an impressive ability to create a safe space and calmly discuss a

 range of topics and to provide useful input.
-His technology background allows the
+His coaching would benefit

-benefit anyone who is going through a difficult and stressful challenge in
+anyone who is going through a difficult and stressful challenge in engineering

 Klaus Thorup, CTO, ClearScore